Azure/azure-storage-azcopy/README.md

   - For `sync`, last modified times are used to determine whether to transfer the same file present at both the source and the destination.
   - If the use case is to incrementally transfer data, then `sync` is the better choice, since only the modified/missing files are transferred.
 - Will `copy` overwrite my files?
   - By default, AzCopy will overwrite the files at the destination if they already exist.
-To avoid this behavior, please use the flag `--overwrite`.
+To avoid this behavior, please use the flag `--overwrite=false`.

 ## Contributing